HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 **4.7) Output Variables**

 Any number of variables may be written out.
-In this example, we will only want to write out the "streamflow" variable.
+In this example, we will only write out the "streamflow" variable.
 Under "LateralWaterBalanceFluxes" find "streamflow" and set it to "true".
 Everything else should be set to "false".
 For a detailed explanation on which variables can be written out see the :ref:`glossary <glossary>`.

 .. figure:: ../images/getting_started/tutorials/output_variables_standard_run.png

 **4.8) Save the configuration file**

+Save the configuration file

 **5) Run the simulation**